regalii/regaliator/README.md

 # Regaliator

 Ruby wrapper for Regalii's API.
-The full API docs can be found at https://www.regalii.com/api/overview
+The full API docs can be found at: https://www.regalii.com/api/overview

 ## Installation